Photo Credit: Carolla Clift, 2013

 John Balaban is the author of twelve books of poetry and prose, including four volumes which together have won The Academy of American Poets' Lamont prize, a National Poetry Series Selection, and two nominations for the National Book Award, After Our War (1974) and Locusts at the Edge of Summer (1998).
 His Locusts at the Edge of Summer: New and Selected Poems won the 1998 William Carlos Williams Award from the Poetry Society of America.
 He was named the 2001-2004 National Artist for the Phi Kappa Phi Honor Society.
 In 2003, he was awarded a John Simon Guggenheim Fellowship.

 In addition to writing poetry, fiction, and nonfiction, he is a translator of Vietnamese poetry, and a past president of the American Literary Translators Association.
 He is also a director of the Vietnamese Nôm Preservation Foundation.

-Balaban is Poet-in-Residence and Professor of English in the creative writing program at North Carolina State University in Raleigh.
+Balaban is Professor Emeritus of English at North Carolina State University in Raleigh.